Timeline - Laurent Gbagbo's decade as Ivory Coast president

 -- Gbagbo's youth leader Charles Ble Goude calls on "Young Patriots" to denounce "foreigners," leading to a spate of militia killings and ritual burnings of West African immigrants.

-March 4 - Pro-Gbabgo forces open fire on a women's protest, shooting dead seven protesters.
+March 4 - Pro-Gbabgo forces open fire on an all women's protest, shooting dead seven protesters.

 March 11 - Gbagbo rejects an AU proposal at a summit offering him a safe exit in return for ceding power to Ouattara.